extreme-business/lingo/README.md

 - to lint, run `./scripts/lint.sh`.

 ## Testing
+Test that require a database can use [testcontainers](https://golang.testcontainers.org/modules/postgres/).
 - to run all tests, run `go run test ./...`.

 ## Database migrations